accessibility-exchange/co-design/src/steps/match-organization-with-a-team-of-consultants.md

   * Both rural and urban representation
   * Directly impacted by the project
   * Intergenerational
-* Mitigate the risk of federally regulated entities picking the same people who will approve their plan easily
+* Mitigate the risk of federally regulated entities picking the same people or name brand charities who will approve their plan easily

 ### A way to make sure all the necessary perspectives are included on a consulting team

 * Something like a committee to check
+* These people also need to have broad lived experience of intersectional identities
+* Need to have training

 ### Have someone (a “concierge”) look at the federally regulated entity’s needs and match them with a group of consultants

 * Match needs to consider:

-  * A federally regulated entity’s needs
+  * A federally regulated entity’s needs and areas they want to work on (Ex. policies, HR, etc.)
   * Where a federally regulated entity is at on their accessibility plan journey
-  * Federally regulated entity’s disability awareness and how much education they still need
+  * Federally regulated entity’s disability awareness and how much education they still need (can talk to the training consultant about this)
-  * Consultant's interest for certain federally regulated entities
+  * Consultant's interest for certain federally regulated entities, experiences, and past work
 * This person can help make sure projects are distributed equitably, not just going to those who appear more “qualified” than others
+* Not put individuals and large professional charity representatives in one group
 * This needs to be someone human, not an algorithm
 * Can also help match younger consultants who want mentorship to experienced ones